TheBlackParrot/SpinRequests/README.md

 > SpinShare does not respond with any data pertaining to the RemiXD difficulty (if present), this can only be generated using data from in-game.
 >
 > *For the time being, this can only be set from the `/history` endpoint and base game/DLC maps, otherwise it will always be null.*

+> [!NOTE]
+> The `Duration` field is nullable since:
+> 1. This cannot be obtained until the track list fully loads for custom maps
+> 2. This cannot be obtained for maps from SpinShare that have not been downloaded yet *(SpinShare does not provide duration data)*
+>
+> The `Duration` field will also reflect the closest difficulty to an XD difficulty's duration.
 ---

 **Project includes source files from [websocket-sharp](https://github.com/sta/websocket-sharp/tree/01a1a7559f21e38af1045a1ae1e8c123416b6df3), licensed under MIT**